INDIANA ASSOCIATION OF THE DEAF

 The organization’s name shall be the Indiana Association of the Deaf, Incorporated.
 It shall be referred to herein as the Association.

-Our Vision Statement: The vision of the IAD is that the language, culture, and heritage of Deaf Hoosiers will be acknowledged and respect in the pursuit of life, liberty, and equality.
+The vision of the IAD is that the language, culture, and heritage of Deaf Hoosiers will be acknowledged and respected in the pursuit of life, liberty, and equality.

-The Indiana Association of the Deaf is organized and operated as a not-for-profit organization to promote access to education, employment and social equality and to safeguard the legal rights of Deaf and Hard of Hearing people.
+The Indiana Association of the Deaf is organized and operated as a not-for-profit organization to promote access to education, employment and social equality and to safeguard the legal rights of Deaf people.

-Section 1: Active membership shall be open to any Deaf, Hard of Hearing and Hearing adult living in Indiana and may become active member upon signing up for Indy Deaf News subscription and providing a proof of Indiana address.
+Section 1: Active membership shall be open to any adult living in Indiana and may become active member upon signing up for Indy Deaf News subscription and providing a proof of Indiana address.
 Active members may vote or hold office.

-Section 2: Associate membership shall be open to any Deaf, Hard of Hearing and Hearing adult living outside Indiana and may become an associate member upon signing up for Indy Deaf News subscription.
+Section 2: Associate membership shall be open to any adult living outside Indiana and may become an associate member upon signing up for Indy Deaf News subscription.
 Associate members may not vote or hold office.

 Section 3: Affiliate membership shall be open to any agency, organization, business or any civic group in or outside of Indiana and may become an affiliate member upon payment of membership dues.
 Affiliate members may not vote or hold office.